LZ Color 64

 The Color 64 was an 8-bit home computer produced in Brazil by the Rio de Janeiro company Novo Tempo / LZ Equipamentos between 1983 and 1986.
-It was one of the many machines based on the TRS-80 Color Computer introduced during the Brazilian "Market Reserve", like the Codimex CD-6809 or Prológica CP-400.
+It was one of the many machines based on the TRS-80 Color Computer introduced during the Brazilian "Market Reserve", like the Codimex CD-6809 or Prológica CP 400 COLOR.

 History

 Launched in mid-1983, the Color 64 was the second Brazilian TRS-80 Color Computer clone.
 The production line was installed in the old premises of Cervejaria Skol in Rio de Janeiro.

 Due to its graphic and sound capabilities, Novo Tempo/LZ developed the "Computational Resources Switch" ("Comutador de Recursos Computacionais"), a piece of hardware designed for the educational market, allowing the creation of a small computer network.
 With it, a teacher could control ten other Color 64s, sharing programs and a printer.

-Despite being one of the first TRS-80 Color clones in Brazil, its success was limited to the Rio de Janeiro state, due to limited marketing on the rest of the country.
-According to Folha de S. Paulo, the Color 64 had a retail price of 1.2 million Cr$ in July 1984.
+Despite being one of the first TRS-80 Color clones in Brazil, its success was limited to the Rio de Janeiro state, due to limited marketing in the rest of the country.
+According to Folha de S.Paulo, the Color 64 had a retail price of 1.2 million Cr$ in July 1984.